 Clark R. Goldstein, Ph.D., is the founder of Growth Psychology, P.C.
-He is a former Clinical Assistant Professor of Child and Adolescent Psychiatry at the NYU School of Medicine at the Child Study Center.
+He is a Clinical Associate at Adelphi University Derner School of Psychology and is a former Clinical Assistant Professor of Child and Adolescent Psychiatry at the NYU School of Medicine at the Child Study Center.
 He specializes in the evaluation and treatment of anxiety and mood disorders in children, teens, and adults.
 Dr. Goldstein is also experienced in treating children with behavioral problems, video game and computer misuse, high functioning Autism Spectrum Disorder, ADHD, Tic and Tourette’s Disorder and trichotillomania.
 He has experience helping people work to overcome separation anxiety disorder, panic disorder, agoraphobia, social anxiety disorder, obsessive compulsive disorder, generalized anxiety disorder, post-traumatic stress disorder, attention deficit hyperactivity disorder, oppositional defiant disorder, impulse control disorders, depressive disorders, and mild social skills deficits.
 He co-led a PEERS group, which is an evidence based group designed to help improve the social lives of teens who are on the Autism Spectrum.

 Dr. Goldstein earned his Doctorate of Philosophy in psychology and a master’s degree in psychology at Boston University, where he was the recipient of a prestigious Presidential Fellowship.
 He earned his bachelor’s degree in psychology at the University of Virginia, where he graduated with high distinction.
 He was awarded the Anita Saltz Postdoctoral Fellowship for two years at the NYU Medical Center Child Study Center.
 He trained extensively at The Child and Adolescent Fear and Anxiety Treatment Program at Dr. David Barlow’s Center for Anxiety and Related Disorders (CARD) at Boston University treating children, teenagers, and adults, and he brings additional experiences from the May Institute, where he completed his predoctoral internship.
 He has also helped children,adults, and families at the Harvard affiliated Cambridge Hospital and at the Boston Medical Center.
 He was also involved with the supervision of advanced doctoral students and assisted in the adaptation of Parent-Child Interaction Therapy (PCIT) for children with Separation Anxiety Disorder (SAD).
 Dr. Goldstein taught a class in psychopathology while at Boston University.